MattMcFahn/kafka-tutorial/README.md

 This repo acts as a demo project to set up an event streaming infrastructure in a local docker-compose environment, with a (single) python producer and consumer application.

-The intent of this is to demo Kafka's capabilities to a Data Engineer audience:
+The intent of this is to demo Kafka's capabilities to a data-centric audience:
 1) Expose a local environment with a Kafka broker & zookeeper set-up to enable experimentation of event producer and consumer applications, whilst avoiding getting into the complexities of brokers
 2) Give an intro to the internals of kafka platform components to deepen understanding whilst developing data production